 Today we advocate, communicate and educate on everything from the private and public insurance, to the Medicare and Medicaid programs, diagnosis-related groups (DRGs), managed care, and more.
-The association's key functions include: Policy and Advocacy, Education, Information.
+The association's key functions include: policy and advocacy, education, and information.

 - Focus on the needs of patients and the health status of the community;